Skip to main content

 2. Accessing the depth texture.

-3. Acquiring the image transformation matrix that fits the texture on the screen.
+3. Acquiring the image transform matrix that fits the texture on the screen.

-4. Assigning the depth texture and its image transformation matrix to the rendering resources.
+4. Assigning the depth texture and its image transform matrix to the rendering resources.

 5. Converting metric depth to a color scale mathematically as an example of what to do with depth information.